Ever wonder what the most important thing is to do post run? Eat? Stretch? Foam roll? Shower???

 How quickly you need to refuel depends upon a few key things:

-- If you ran fasted, you need to refuel with a nutrient dense meal more quickly
+- If you ran fasted, you need to refuel with a nutrient-dense meal more quickly to prevent muscle breakdown

 - If you did a long run without much fuel the same applies

-- If you ate before a run of under 1 hour, you can usually wait longer to being refueling
+- If you ate before a run of under 1 hour, you can usually wait longer to be refueling

 - If you ate before a short but intense session, you can usually wait longer